Skip to main content

 How We Collect the Data

 Employers or agents petitioning for temporary agricultural workers must obtain a single valid temporary employment certification (TLC) from the U.S. Department of Labor (DOL), before filing a Form I-129 with USCIS.
 The data in the H-2A Employer Data Hub are from fields on an employer’s Form I-129, from USCIS’ adjudicative decisions, and from the DOL H-2A Application for Temporary Employment Certification (Form ETA-9142A (PDF)) and DOL H-2A Agricultural Clearance Order (Form ETA-790A (PDF)).
-The approval and denial data in the data hub reflect our first adjudicative decision.
+The approval and denial data in the data hub reflect USCIS’s first adjudicative decision.
 The data does not include later decisions, such as a decision on an appeal or revocation of an approved petition.
 The data hub does not include petitions that are pending adjudication when USCIS generates the data.
 Four data elements included in the data hub are from the DOL Temporary Employment Certification, specifically the SOC code, NAICS code, wage level, and worksite state.
 DOL provides quarterly H-2A TLC Disclosure data on its public website.

 Data Accuracy